Who will be teaching?

 Meet Krissy

-Krissy is the co-teacher at Squirrel Scout's Forest School program.
+Krissy is a teacher at Squirrel Scout's Forest School program Mondays and Wednesdays.
 She is a wonderful asset to our team, and even better, knows the land firsthand as one of the owners of Hartland Farm.
 Krissy has a degree in elementary teaching in traditional and Montessori classrooms.
 However, she currently spends most of her time managing Hartland Farm's pumpkin patch.
 She loves being outside, spending time with her daughters, and leading her Girl Scout troop.